-I expanded on Rachev’s style and added an almost straight port of Tarbell’s Substrate algorithm in my generative project.
+I expanded on Rachev’s style and added nearly-blind port of Tarbell’s Substrate algorithm in my generative project.
 This adds some CLI tooling around both of these sketches.
 It is rough in places and will be a work in progress for some time, but here are some of the things it can generate:

 I have added a handful of sketches to the generative project.
 See what’s available in repo.